kariukisam/kariukisam/README.md

 By integrating robotics and AI then we can potentially realize a high level of automation.
 Will share progress as soon as its publicly available!

-Because education is lifelong, I am to be able to collaborate in the development of projects aimed at solving some of the local and gloabl challenges.
+Education and growth being a lifelong journey, I am motivated and gearing towards problem solving through design thinking and collaboration in the development of projects to tackle some of the local and global challenges.
-Also aim to develop some informational courses in the future...
+Also aiming to develop some educational courses related to my research in the future...

-#Python #C++ #MATLAB #Simulink
+#Python #C++ #MATLAB #Simulink #Consistency

 Stay tuned for more:-)